đ Table of contents

 To have full control over the format of the request and response body we can use DTO classes.
 Especially with the request body annotated by the @RequestBody

-annotation, we should always use a DTO class object instead of an entity class object.
+annotation, we should in general use a DTO class object instead of an entity class object.
 This is because using an entity class object might accidently allow users to update undesired attributes of an entity as described here.

 // constructors, getters and setters